 Vigorously whisk egg yolks, 2 tablespoons of Marsala, and 3 tablespoons of sugar in a bowl set over a saucepan of barely simmering water until tripled in volume, 5 to 8 minutes.
 To make this step easier, use a handheld electric mixer at medium speed.
 (Do not stop beating until removed from the heat).

-Remove the bowl from heat then beat in mascarpone cheese until just combined.
+Remove the bowl from heat, and then beat in mascarpone cheese until just combined.

 Whip cream in a bowl until it holds stiff peaks.
 Once the yolk-mascarpone mixture has cooled a little, gently fold in half of the whipped cream into the yolk-mascarpone mixture, then the remaining half just until fully incorporated (the whipped cream will deflate a little).